Risky IP report workbook

 Steps in this article may vary slightly based on the portal you start from.

 To access the workbook:

-- Navigate to Azure Active Directory > Monitoring > Workbooks.
+- Browse to Identity > Hybrid management > *Monitoring and health > Workbooks.

 - Select the Risky IP report workbook.